UnhappyTerror/Fil.github.io/doc/index.md

 <br />
 _Erosion in Sheshmaref, Alaska_ [1]

-#### Why is it important?
+### Why is it important?

 For recent few decades, the arctic regions have gone through major rapid climate changes, directly affecting the geology of the environment.
 There are damages done to the communities on the coastline and permafrost terrains as the terrains erode.
 The PIPER project (People Infrastructure Permafrost Resilience) addresses this problem by understand the relationship and mutual impacts of continued climate change in the arctic reflected in the following components: permafrost degradation and coastal erosion, civil infrastructure and development, and community well-being and sociodemographic and cultural resilience.

 ![](https://prd-wret.s3.us-west-2.amazonaws.com/assets/palladium/production/s3fs-public/styles/full_width/public/thumbnails/image/GibbsRichmond2015_NorthSlopeShorelineChangeSM.jpg)
 _Alaskan shoreline erosion rate_ [2]

-#### What are the current approaches and what are its shortcomings?
+### What are the current approaches and what are its shortcomings?

 Currently, the required high-resolution imageries are only available in high temporal resolutions (low frequency of imageries throughout the year).
 In order to make up for this shortcoming, imageries with high temporal resolutions are adopted for the studies.
 However, the high temporal resolution imageries are often low in spatial (visual) resolution, limiting the clear understanding of the coastline erosions.

-#### What is our new approach?
+### What is our new approach?

 This team's project was focused on helping the project gain better insight of the coastal erosion through improving the resolution of the satellite imageries.
 By having access to higher resolution imageries of the target regions, significant connections can be deduced between the possible causes and the erosion status.
 The super resolution algorithms implemented for this project were SRCNN (Super Resolution Convoluted Neural Network) and SRResnet (Super Resolution Residual Network).
-Two models were ran in comparison using the same images of test set, yielding PSNR (Peak Signal-to-Noise Ratio) scores.
+Two models were ran in comparison using the same images of test set, yielding PSNR (Peak Signal-to-Noise Ratio) scores for comparison.